Coder-neo-09/Developer/README.md

 ## 🧭 Course Structure

-Each section covers a major pillar of frontend development,  styling, deployment, and modern trends like AI and GraphQL.
+Each section covers a major pillar of frontend development,  styling, deployment.

 #### [Goto Table of Content](./toc.md)